 God has taught us to shoot for a much greater life—and He has shown us the way to get there!

 I John 5:9-10 If we receive the witness of men, the witness of God is greater; for this is the witness of God which He has testified of His Son.
 He who believes in the Son of God has the witness in himself; he who does not believe God has made Him a liar, because he has not believed the testimony that God has given of His Son.

 What is that testimony and what is its purpose?
 The purpose of the testimony that God has given, of Jesus Christ, is to stir up faith in Christ.
 Receiving the testimony leads naturally to believing in, and following, the One to whom the testimony is borne.
 It means, not only following and believing in Him, but doing and living as He lived and developing the character that He has.

-Testimony is both the cause, and the consequence, of belief.
+Testimony is both the cause and the consequence of belief.
 Belief is the stepping-stone between God's first and further testimony.
-The unbeliever, on the other hand, who has not believed, forfeit the possibility of receiving any further testimony from God, because he has rejected the first testimony and in so doing has accused God of being a liar.
+The unbeliever, on the other hand, who has not believed, forfeits the possibility of receiving any further testimony from God, because he has rejected the first testimony and in so doing has accused God of being a liar.

 Unbelief is not a hardship to be pitied; it is a sin to be deplored.
 Its sinfulness lies in the fact that it contradicts the word of the one true God, and thus attributes falsehood to Him, or frankly calls Him a liar.

 I John 5:11-13 And this is the testimony: that God has given us eternal life, and this life is in His Son.
 He who has the Son has life; he who does not have the Son of God does not have life.
 These things I have written to you who believe in the name of the Son of God, that you may know that you have eternal life, and that you may continue to believe in the name of the Son of God.